TStupariu/vboard-thesis/Licenta.md

+[State of WebRTC Video Streaming]: http://www.streamingmedia.com/Articles/Editorial/Featured-Articles/The-State-of-WebRTC-and-Streaming-Media-2018-124068.aspx	"WebRTC Video Streaming"

-In order for the app to allow a user to stream the content of a canvas it uses a streaming standard called WebRTC.
+In order for the platform to allow a user to stream the content of a canvas it uses a streaming standard called WebRTC.
 WebRTC is an open source project aimed to provide browsers and mobile applications an easy access to Real Time Communication capabilities via APIs.
 The part of this technology used by this application is Peer-To-Peer Video Streaming, allowing video streams between users without the data needing to pass through intermediary servers.
-How it currently works is that the peers are creating a unique id, then using a simple signaling server made for letting peers know about each other it makes the connection between clients and starts the video stream.
+How it currently works is that the peers are creating a unique id then using a simple signalling server made for letting peers know about each other, afterwards making the connection between clients and starting the video stream.
 Current supported platforms include Google Chrome, Firefox, Opera, Android and IOS, but many more browsers seek to adopt it.
-Also, this technology is optimized for data streams, this way keeping a smaller footprint on your network traffic while keeping the stream quality high.
+Furthermore, this technology is optimised for data streams, this way keeping a smaller footprint on your network traffic while keeping the stream quality high.

+[Simple Peer]: https://github.com/feross/simple-peer	"Simple Peer wrapper"

 The application also uses a wrapper over this standard in the form of a JavaScript library called simple-peer.
 This provides a simpler to use API for communicating between peers and a default server for the peers to get their unique ids.
 This wrapper supports both data streams and video/voice streams.